adeep/bitwarden_reddit/getting_started.md

 Configure the settings in each.
 I recommend setting the _Vault Timeout Action_ to "Lock" instead of "Log out", and you should use a relatively short _Timeout Period_.
 Also enable the option that clears the system clipboard after a short delay.

+In the Windows desktop app (if you are using it), go to Settings and check the setting "Disable screenshots".

 # SOME CLEANUP